diogo1z/Architecture-Design-for-Data-Handling/README.md

 - **Unit Testing**: Verifies that the code works correctly.
 - **Linting**: Ensures code quality and follows best practices.
 - **Docker Build & Push**: Builds the Docker image and pushes it to a container registry.
-- **E2E Tests**: Ensures the service as all it's working correctly.
+- **E2E Tests**: Ensures the service is all it's working correctly.
 - **Kubernetes Deployment**: Deploys the Docker image to a Kubernetes cluster.